 In general, the construction and maintenance of sidewalks is not the responsibility of the City, but that of the owner.
 The curbs are generally constructed for a life of 20+ years, and require little if any maintenance.
-Sidewalks and curbs are presently in place in all developed areas of the Annexation Area.
-Sidewalks are located in the Annexation Area in a manner equivalent to the Comparable Areas.
+Sidewalks and curbs in the Annexation Area will be privately maintained.
+Sidewalks in the Annexation Area's plans are equivalent to the Comparable Areas.